Beaufort News

 Using a disaster recovery mobile cooler

-Coroner operations are continuing through coordination with Medical University of South Carolina in Charleston, use of a disaster recovery mobile cooler and “24-7 monitoring,” Moore said.
+Coroner operations are continuing through coordination with Medical University of South Carolina (MUSC) in Charleston, use of a disaster recovery mobile cooler and “24-7 monitoring,” Moore said.

 This story was originally published April 30, 2026 at 10:31 AM.